Kagigz/botBuilderSampleV4-js/README.md

 }
 ```

-8. Install botbuilder-ai by running
+**8. Install botbuilder-ai by running**
 ```bash
 npm install --save botbuilder-ai
 ```

-9. Replace your bot.js and index.js files with the ones in this repo
+**9. Replace your bot.js and index.js files with the ones in this repo**

-**You can now use either LUIS, QnA Maker and/or the Dialogs library however you wish.**
+### You can now use either LUIS, QnA Maker and/or the Dialogs library however you wish.